-Ideas, Tips, & Tricks for Planning Memorable Family Get-Togethers & Festivities
+Ideas, Tips & Printable Fun for Planning Memorable Family Get-Togethers & Festivities

 It's family reunion planning time!
 Whether you are planning a backyard barbecue for 20 or a family fete' for 500, planning a family reunion can be very rewarding – and also overwhelming, stressful, and time-consuming.
 We've got your back!

 Following these tips and guidelines will help the planning go smoothly and bring more fun for everyone: